Rebels storm Pro-Assad Syrian TV channel

 In a statement, the joint United Nations-Arab League envoy said he had invited foreign ministers from the five major powers - Britain, France, China, Russia and the United States - as well as Turkey, the European Union, Iraq, Kuwait and Qatar.

 Despite the deterioration in Syria, so far there has been no sign of an appetite for full-scale Western intervention.
-However, last week's shooting down of a Turkish warplane by Syrian air defences has focused attention on a volatile situation on Turkey's south-eastern border with Syria.
+However, last week's shooting down of a Turkish warplane by Syrian air defenses has focused attention on a volatile situation on Turkey's southeastern border with Syria.

 "We will not refrain from teaching a lesson to anyone trying to test Turkey's greatness," Turkish Prime Minister Tayyip Erdogan said on Wednesday, referring to the incident near the countries' maritime borders.